 - Property occupancy: When you apply for a mortgage, you’ll be asked how your property will be used.
 PMI will be lowest if your property is classified as a primary residence, slightly higher if it’s a second home, and highest if it’s an investment property.
 Learn more about the requirements for each of these property categories here.

 - Number of borrowers: A borrower is anyone listed on your mortgage whose income, assets, and credit history are used to qualify for the loan.
 If you have more than one borrower on your mortgage, your PMI will be cheaper.
 That’s because lenders feel safer knowing that at least two people are responsible for the loan.
-See if you should add a co-borrower to your mortgage here.

 Is PMI worth it?